cbravos5/Projeto-Redes/README.md

 # Projeto-Redes
-Implementation of a text editor only with client-server communication in C language
+Text Editor implementation only with client-serve communicaton in C language